AckerlyXu/heima/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 Always run Service Fabric cmdlets directly from Windows PowerShell.

+>[!NOTE]
->[AZURE.NOTE] The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.
+> The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.

 ### Type Initialization exception